BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 # iOS-Portfolio-Ahmed22

 Hello!
-My name is Bilal Ahmed, a junior in high school, and this is my portfolio to showcase all the projects I have worked on thus far.
-Ever since I was a kid I have been fascinated with the hardware side of things; never programming.
-I always felt programming to be boring, however that changed when I took my first programming class in High School, AP CSP.
-In that class, I learned what programming is, and block-coded up a few cool apps.
-Although this was block coding it helped me realize how important programming can be.
-This then lead me to take AP Java in which I learned java, a shocker.
-This was a tough leap from block coding to writing actual lines of code, but I eventually got the hang of it.
-Over the summer I delved deeper into java and learned more complex topics like importing data, implementation, and APIS.
-Additionally, I also learned python; for the sole purpose of automating boring daily tasks.
-Currently, I am taking IOS and working on EPHS Timer and OpenVote
+My name is Bilal Ahmed and I am a senior in high school.
+This portfolio showcases the projects I have worked on so far in my journey as a developer.
+Growing up, I always had a fascination with hardware, but programming seemed boring to me.
+That all changed when I took my first programming class in high school, AP CSP.
+In that class, I discovered the power and potential of programming and even created a few apps using block coding.
+Motivated to continue learning, I took AP Java and was introduced to the world of writing actual lines of code.
+It was a challenging transition, but I persevered and learned more advanced concepts such as data importing, implementation, and APIs.
+I also taught myself Python, which I use to automate mundane tasks.
+Since then, I have taken IOS courses and worked on developing two exciting projects: EPHS Timer and OpenVote.
+Thank you for visiting my portfolio and I hope you enjoy exploring my work.

-**Below are my best projects in each language; java, python, and swift**
+**Below are my best projects in each language: java, python, and swift**

 ## Python
 ### [Disney+](https://github.com/BillA-Dev/Disney-)
-This is the first python project I created that involved a GUI; a disney+ movie picker.
-I had always been the indecisive type of person; I could never choose the right move, so that's why I created this app.
-This app has saved me minutes of just pointless searching.
-This app was beneficial to make because I learned about UI--PYQT-- and how to use an API.
+I am excited to share my first Python project involving a GUI with you: a Disney+ movie picker app.
+As someone who has always struggled with indecisiveness, I created this app to save myself the time and frustration of endless searching for the perfect movie to watch.
+In the process of building this app, I learned about UI design using PYQT and how to utilize APIs.
+Not only has this app been a huge time-saver for me, but it has also been a valuable learning experience.
 ![Disney+](https://user-images.githubusercontent.com/79151733/161858349-26002d6f-7a97-4ae9-8f58-a0f3a97c43a8.png)
 ### [PYQT to python code](https://github.com/BillA-Dev/PYQT_to_Python)
-This is the second big python project that I created.
-I created this app to help save time when translating pyQT UI to Python code.
-Without the app, you have to use the terminal, and move files which is tedious, especially on a timeline.
-This project allowed me to learn how to call command lines in python code as well as threads.
+This is my second major Python project: an app designed to streamline the process of translating PYQT UI to Python code.
+Normally, to translate the UI one would have to use the terminal and manually move files: a tedious and time-consuming task, especially when working on a tight timeline.
+This app was designed to address that issue, and in the process of building it, I learned how to call command lines in Python code and work with threads.

 ![pyqt](https://user-images.githubusercontent.com/79151733/161858820-7c76994b-d38d-4ca8-b143-58048e826952.png)
 ### [Vector Calculator](https://github.com/BillA-Dev/VectorAddition/blob/main/main.py)